Ethernet in the first mile

-Ethernet in the first mile (EFM) refers to using one of the Ethernet family of computer network technologies between a telecommunications company and a customer's premises.
+Ethernet in the first mile (EFM) is the use of one of the Ethernet family of computer network technologies between a telecommunications company and a customer's premises.
 From the customer's point of view, it is their first mile, although from the access network's point of view it is known as the last mile.

 A working group of the Institute of Electrical and Electronics Engineers (IEEE) produced the standards known as IEEE 802.3ah-2004, which were later included in the overall standard IEEE 802.3-2008.
 EFM is often used in active optical network deployments.

 Although it is often used for businesses, it can also be known as Ethernet to the home (ETTH).
 One family of standards known as Ethernet passive optical network (EPON) uses a passive optical network.

 History

 With wide, metro, and local area networks using various forms of Ethernet, the goal was to eliminate non-native transport such as Ethernet over Asynchronous Transfer Mode (ATM) from access networks.

 One early effort was the EtherLoop technology invented at Nortel Networks in 1996, and then spun off into the company Elastic Networks in 1998.
 Its principal inventor was Jack Terry.
 The hope was to combine the packet-based nature of Ethernet with the ability of digital subscriber line (DSL) technology to work over existing telephone access wires.
 The name comes from local loop, which traditionally describes the wires from a telephone company office to a subscriber.
 The protocol was half-duplex with control from the provider side of the loop.
 It adapted to line conditions with a peak of 10 Mbit/s advertised, but 4-6 Mbit/s more typical, at a distance of about 12000 ft.
 Symbol rates were 1 megabaud or 1.67 megabaud, with 2, 4, or 6 bits per symbol.
 The EtherLoop product name was registered as a trademark in the US and Canada.
 The EtherLoop technology was eventually purchased by Paradyne Networks in 2002, which was in turn purchased by Zhone Technologies in 2005.

 Another effort was the concept promoted by Michael Silverton of using Ethernet variants that used fiber-optic communication to residential as well as business customers.
 This was an example of what has become known as fiber to the home (FTTH).
 The Fiberhood Networks company provided this service from 1999 to 2001.

 Some early products around the year 2000, were marketed as 10BaseS by Infineon Technologies, although they did not technically use baseband signalling, but rather passband as in very-high-bit-rate digital subscriber line (VDSL) technology.
 A patent was filed in 1997 by Peleg Shimon, Porat Boaz, Noam Alroy, Rubinstain Avinoam and Sfadya Yackow.
 Long Reach Ethernet was the product name used by Cisco Systems starting in 2001.
 It supported modes of 5 Mbit/s, 10 Mbit/s, and 15 Mbit/s depending on distance.